AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

   * Find the center of players based on number of clusters.

-  * Best suited for precise targeting.
+  * Best suited for precise targeting to multiple areas.

   * Minimal implementation takes a minimum of 30 minutes using DataPredict™.